johnpankowicz/govmetting-testbfg-2/README.md

 # govmeeting
-Software to help us be involved with our local governments actions
+Software to help us be involved with our local governments

 ## Features